-Prince Charles wept over losing Camilla on the eve of his wedding to Diana and brought his own food with him when visiting friends, according to stunning gossip from Sally Bedell Smith's new bio on Prince Charles, due to be released April 4.
+Prince Charles wept over losing Camilla on the eve of his wedding to Diana and brought his own food with him when visiting friends, according to stunning gossip from Sally Bedell Smith's new bio on Prince Charles.

 Information on Charles: The Passions and Paradoxes of an Improbable Life by bestselling author Sally Bedell Smith was recently revealed in a Daily Mail exclusive report.